MARKET TO RENTER’S PAIN POINTS

 For both Mare and Christian, the area defined their search and not the other way around.
 Location was a number one priority for both, but for different reasons.
 For Mare in suburban Seattle, it was a convenient middle ground and a question of safety.
 For Christian, it had to be walking distance to the office and meet his loft-look requirements.
 Simply using this information to target keywords that address renter priorities like ‘safe neighborhood south Seattle’ could lead to a huge influx in qualified leads.

-Of course they both had a budget to mind, but in this case Mare was willing to pay a little bit more to meet her criteria.
+Of course, they both had a budget to mind, but in this case, Mare was willing to pay a little bit more to meet her criteria.
 Both renters ultimately ended up with what they wanted, but if you look at these experiences from a marketer’s perspective there’s a lot of room for improvement.
-You might use information about renter’s pain points to create more compelling copy for your website, ads and social platforms.
+You might use information about renter’s pain points to create more compelling copy for your website, ads, and social platforms.
 First and foremost, both renters expressed that their chosen communities were lacking polish and presence on both their websites and social media channels.
-Social media and blogs provide enormous benefit when it comes to location and local features.
+Social media and blogs provide enormous benefits when it comes to location and local features.
 A blog titled ‘7 Best Walkable Destinations in DTLA’ would paint a picture for a renter like Christian who is interested in a downtown apartment that would allow him to walk not only the office, but other downtown attractions.

 Although Christian was able to find his home because he walked in the area daily, this same community likely misses many out of area renters.
 And in an area like downtown LA which is incredibly inundated with new construction, competition for renters is becoming more and more fierce.
 In Mare’s case, a move out of state required much more time and effort, but it could have been streamlined with the presence of comprehensive website, virtual tours, and more information on the local area.
 So what we see in both situations is a huge opportunity for expanding online presence and in turn, many more prospects turned residents.